 This program provides MO HealthNet coverage for women’s health services to uninsured women ages 18 to 55 and must meet certain income guidelines.
 In order to be eligible, applicants must:

-Be a U.S. citizen or a eligible qualified non-citizen.
+- Be a U.S. citizen or an eligible qualified non-citizen.

 Approved health services for this program include:

 - Sexually transmitted disease testing and treatment, including Pap tests and pelvic exams.